-Potassium metabisulfite (KMBS) powder ideal for killing mold off fruits, stabilizing your brew, making dessert beverages, and as a general disinfecting of your apparatus, equipment and instruments.
+Potassium MetaBisulfite (KMBS) powder aka campden is ideal for killing mold off fruits, stabilizing your brew, making dessert beverages, and in general disinfecting your apparatus, equipment and instruments.
 Please use it along with your pH scale and ppm charts of sulfites to use the correct amount.

 One teaspoon (US dry measure) of potassium metabisulphite weighs approximately 1.4 grams.
 So, 0.44 grams (the contents of one Campden tablet) is0.44/1.4 = 0.314, or roughly 1/3 of a teaspoon.

-- Culprit to be root caused is the chlorinated water, which gives medical and bleach-like aromas.
+- The culprit to the root cause is the chlorinated water, which gives medical and bleach-like aromas.

 - Second could be the yeast strains, try switching to a strain with a crispier finish.
 English stout yeasts are often attributed to clove flavors.

-- Third is the sanitizer residue especially iodine and chlorine.
+- The third is the sanitizer residue especially iodine and chlorine.
 Try switching to a rinse-free sanitizer.